 You can delegate availability state management for an individual user to one or more other users, such as an administrative assistant.
-For details about this capability, see Configuring Availability State Delegation.
+For details about this capability, see Configuring Availability State Delegation on page 313.

 The following table describes the parameters on the DNIS tab of the Users details pane.